photoprism/photoprism-docs/docs/getting-started/faq.md

 Most users with existing photo libraries will want to index their *originals* folder directly without importing files, leaving the existing file and folder names unchanged.
-On the other hand importing is an efficient way to add files, since PhotoPrism doesn't have to search your *originals* folder to find added files.
+On the other hand importing is an efficient way to add files, since PhotoPrism doesn't have to search your *originals* folder to find new files.

 ### What exactly does the read-only mode? ###